Terms & Conditions of Purchase

 Data Protection Laws: means any applicable law relating to the processing, privacy and/or use of Personal Data, as applicable to either party or the Services, including:

-a) the GDPR;
+- the GDPR;

-b) the Data Protection Act 2018;
+- the Data Protection Act 2018;

-c) any laws which implement any such laws;
+- any laws which implement any such laws;

-d) any laws that replace, extend, re-enact, consolidate or amend any of the foregoing; and
+- any laws that replace, extend, re-enact, consolidate or amend any of the foregoing; and

-e) all guidance, guidelines, codes of practice and codes of conduct issued by any relevant Data Protection Supervisory Authority relating to such Data Protection Laws (in each case whether or not legally binding).
+- all guidance, guidelines, codes of practice and codes of conduct issued by any relevant Data Protection Supervisory Authority relating to such Data Protection Laws (in each case whether or not legally binding).